ItayHarShuv/Computer-Graphics-Lab/README.md

 week 6: Upgrade the desine a little, made the cube roll with WDSA keys and made the cells open proparly with undo and restart buttons.

 week 7: No progress this week do to other obligations.

+week 8: No progress this week do to other obligations.